kuznetckiy/Geoscan_Lite_eng/planner.rst

 Areal surveying
 -------------------------------------------

 Areal surveying is an aerial photography of polygons.
-Polygon is an area, bounded by polygon.
 The operator sets the vertices of the polygon, and the program automatically calculates the route for UAV.

 1) Click on the icon **Create areal surveying** on the toolbar.